mjteran/loan_approval_ML/README.md

 - 📁 `/models`: Jupyter notebook files.

 ## 📑 Jupyter Notebook Files

+Each file can be executed on Google Colab.

 ### `loan_approval_ML.ipynb` – 📄 Paper Reproduction
 This notebook replicates the methodology from the referenced paper, focusing on **data preprocessing, feature engineering, and machine learning algorithms** to predict loan approval.